pulumi/terraform-provider-aws/website/docs/r/iot_policy.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the policy.
 * `policy` - (Required) The policy document.
 This is a JSON formatted string.
 Use the [IoT Developer Guide](http://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) for more information on IoT Policies.
-For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).

 ## Attributes Reference